 Verdict: Which is the best smartphone under £500?

-As we mentioned earlier, we think the Samsung Galaxy S22 5G is a star performer here.
-It can take almost anything you can throw at it.
-You also get that hallmark Samsung build quality too.
-But, that said, not everyone will need something that powerful.
-For reliability for emailing, socials, and browsing, we think the Xiaomi POCO F5 5G is the way to go.
+As we mentioned earlier, we think the Google Pixel 8a stands out as a star performer.
+It can take almost anything you can throw at it, all the while delivering Google's hallmark build and camera quality too.
+That said, not everyone will need something that powerful.
+For a strong alternative, the Samsung Galaxy S22 5G comes in a close second.
+Meanwhile, for reliable performance with emailing, social media, and browsing, the Xiaomi POCO F5 5G is yet another excellent choice.

 FAQs